 The symptoms of burnout most reported by European nurses working 12-hour shifts were the same as those reported by American Nurses:

 1. Emotional exhaustion,

 2. A sense of low personal accomplishment, and

 What Do You Think?

-- Effective experienced nurses are in high demand and 12-hour work shifts can cause them to suffer burnout if these shifts increase in number per week.
+- Effective, experienced nurses are in high demand and required 12-hour work shifts can job burnout, if these shifts increase in number per week.

 - Burnout may be lessened if nurses, particularly the floor nurse who is an RN is shown appreciation, consideration, and trust by doctors and other staff.

-- Experienced RNs and most workers, as described in the body of research literature for decades, seem to avoid burnout more often when they feel that they have some authority at work.
+- Experienced RNs seem to avoid burnout more often when they feel that they have some authority at work.
 Nurses like to feel that they are an important part of the treatment teams of their patients.

-- Nurses working 12-hour shifts more than three times per week may need to learn how to say "no" to additional work hours i order to preserve their health and well being.
-Some hospitals may require mandatory overtime a few times per year, but beyond that requirement, long shifts many times per week can become unhealthy for the nurse an unsafe for the patient.
+- Nurses working 12-hour shifts more than three times per week may need to learn how to say "no" to additional work hours.
+Some hospitals require mandatory overtime a few times per year, but beyond that requirement, frequent long shifts can become unhealthy for the nurse an unsafe for the patient.

 - Nurses in collective bargaining units may be able to bargain together with their employers for shorter work hours in their nursing contracts and may want to speak with their union representatives about this.